|Quick Facts: Survey Researchers|

 Many research positions require a master’s degree or Ph.D., although a bachelor’s degree may be sufficient for some entry-level positions.

 The median annual wage for survey researchers was $54,470 in May 2016.

-Employment of survey researchers is projected to show little or no change from 2016 to 2026.
+Employment of survey researchers is projected grow 2 percent from 2016 to 2026, slower than the average for all occupations.
 Changing research methods, such as collecting information from social media websites, are expected to increase the productivity of survey researchers.
 Job prospects should be best for those with an advanced degree.

 Explore resources for employment and wages by state and area for survey researchers.

 Compare the job duties, education, job growth, and pay of survey researchers with similar occupations.